 UP was first with the Aerofoil Stabilising System, an idea that has since been widely accepted in the industry.
-The Kibo 2 uses a modified version of the same, and we have chosen to call this the FSS.
+The Dena uses a modified version of the same, and we have chosen to call this the FSS.
 Instead of Mylar® the FSS comprises a Nylon® batten that defines the leading edge curvature and helps keeping the cell opening open at all times.
 This Nylon® batten is insusceptible to bending damage and has no ageing properties - it will normally outlast the rest of the canopy by a good margin.
-This means that the UP Kibo 2 will retain its perfect launching characteristics all through its service life.
+This means that the UP Dena will retain its perfect launching characteristics all through its service life.
+In the unlikely event that a batten should break it can be replaced in a few easy steps - please refer to the chapter "Replacing FSS battens" for guidelines.